House Democrats have little room for differences when it comes to passing Biden’s infrastructure proposal

 Pelosi’s office expressed a similar level of confidence.

-“The unifying factor for House Democrats is the shared mission to address the needs of hard-working families,” Drew Hammill, deputy chief of staff to Pelosi, said.
+“The unifying factor for House Democrats is the shared mission to address the needs of hard-working families,” Drew Hammill, deputy chief of staff to Pelosi, said in a statement.
 “The Speaker continues to lead by consensus, not only in how we develop our agenda, but how we execute it moving forward.
 Doing so helps the Caucus forge the boldest common denominator as we work with the White House to build back better.”

 Members across from the centrist and liberal wings of the party have mostly been careful to downplay any potential tensions.
-Progressives pointed out that most of their priorities made it into the final relief package, with the notable absence of raising the minimum wage, as evidence the party has moved closer to their views, easing the disagreements with centrists that flared in the past.
+Liberals pointed out that most of their priorities made it into the final relief package, with the notable absence of raising the minimum wage, as evidence that the party has moved closer to their views, easing the disagreements with centrists that flared in the past.

 “What people don’t realize is the progressives got a lot of our priorities,” said Rep. Ro Khanna (D-Calif.), a member of the Congressional Progressive Caucus.
-“I definitely don’t think [leadership] should take the progressive wing for granted and I know they don’t because they know what happened in the negotiations with the American Rescue Plan.”
+“I definitely don’t think [leadership] should take the progressive wing for granted, and I know they don’t because they know what happened in the negotiations” on the coronavirus relief plan.

-Rep. Susan Wild (D-Penn.), who flipped a GOP district in 2018, said she hopes the infrastructure bill includes provisions that would lower the cost of prescription drugs, an issue her constituents in eastern Pennsylvania have been pushing for since before the pandemic.
+Rep. Susan Wild (D-Pa.), who flipped a GOP district in 2018, said she hopes the infrastructure bill includes provisions that would lower the cost of prescription drugs, an issue her constituents in eastern Pennsylvania have been pushing for since before the pandemic.

 “First and foremost, we’ve got to get the traditional infrastructure piece of this — roads, bridges, broadband, water — that are essential.
 Do I think it makes sense from where we are as a country to put in other priorities that we have and see how it all shakes out?
 Yes,” she said.
 “Do I think that these priorities should be dealbreakers?
 No.”

-If disagreements emerge, Crowley said Pelosi’s ability to massage differences is based her knowledge of what members need to hold on to their seats.
+If disagreements emerge, Crowley said Pelosi’s ability to massage differences is based on her knowledge of what members need to hold on to their seats.

-“I think Nancy is a progressive’s progressive and at the same time she recognizes that in order to have the bully pulpit or in order for Democrats to be in the majority, we also have to focus on the needs of those moderate members, moderate districts that send those people to the House of Representatives to keep the majority,” he said.
+“I think Nancy is a progressive’s progressive, and at the same time she recognizes that in order to have the bully pulpit or in order for Democrats to be in the majority, we also have to focus on the needs of those moderate members, moderate districts that send those people to the House of Representatives to keep the majority,” he said.

 Asked last month whether Democrats should take a more narrow approach to crafting an infrastructure bill that would be easier for the Senate to pass or go bold, Pelosi leaned toward bold.